psi1703/k8s-ansible/docs/operations/operations-and-validation-runbook.md

 * [ ] Pending OTP survives app restart when Redis is healthy.
 * [ ] Two-replica OTP flow works in a controlled test.

-Do not approve a production multi-replica posture until these checks pass after the latest source/build/workflow changes.
+Do not treat future code changes to the OTP flow, Redis state handling, frontend polling, or workflow deployment behavior as automatically validated.
+Re-run this checklist after those changes.

 ---